If you’re curious about Paris’ food scene, we recommend taking a Paris food tour like the one we experienced in the St.

 There are 91 Eric Kayser stores across the world, but there’s nothing like eating a baguette in Paris where the empire started.
 Taking it to the next level, there’s also nothing like eating Eric Kayser pastry with a pastry chef.

 Through Choi, we learned the fascinating history of the humble baguette from its early 20th century origins.
 When the French government changed labor rules to prevent bakers from working straight through the night, the invention of the slender, quick-rising baguette allowed bakers to have bread ready for sale to early morning customers.

 We also learned that the literal translation of baguette is wand.
 (Trivia: Chopsticks are called baguettes in France, too.)
 This makes perfect sense to us since a baguette is a magical instrument, albeit one that must be eaten within a day of purchase before going stale.

 Erik Kayser has multiple locations in Paris.
-During the tour, we visited the location at 10 Rue de l’Ancienne Comédie, 75006 Paris, France.
+We visited the location at 10 Rue de l’Ancienne Comédie, 75006 Paris, France.

 Getting Cheesy At Androuet